 THL Elska á Fjárfelli has put together some WONDERFUL research on period soapmaking.
 Read her entire blog post here.
 Below I’ve pasted some of the basic information from her blog post that pertains to pre 17th-century Italian Peninsula.
 What is Soap?
 First things first.
 To undertake soap making one should be familiar with what soap … More 16th Century Soap Recipes

 My love affair with Titian’s painting has led me to compile research on the style of coat featured in it.
 I call it the Turkish Venetian coat.
 The painting is Portrait of a Lady by Titian done in 1555 and housed at the National Gallery of Art in DC.
-For my Turkish Venetian gown I chose … More Turkish Venetian Gown & Coat
+Throughout the fifteenth and sixteenth centuries, … More Turkish Venetian Gown & Coat

 In honor of the cherry Visinata/ Vishniak I’m making for Gulf Wars…a few historical drink recipes!
 Nunc est bibendum… (now is the time for drinking) “Nunc est bibendum” (“Now is the time for drinking”), sometimes known as the “Cleopatra Ode”, is one of the most famous of the odes of the Roman lyric poet Horace, … More Nunc est bibendum